Below is a list of online courses on eye health and vision care available to access via other e-learning platforms.

 Each of these modules is designed to assist practitioners with embedding eye health in their day-to-day conversations with patients, identifying patients at risk of vision loss and referring patients to the appropriate eye care services.

-Primary health care professionals can play a significant role in reducing rates of blindness and vision loss in Victoria.
+Primary health care professionals can play a significant role in reducing rates of blindness and vision loss in Australia.

 Diabetes and eye health is available from the Australian Diabetes Educators Association (ADEA).

 On completion of this course, diabetes educators will have an understanding of:

 - The anatomy of the eye.

 - Common causes of vision loss in Australia.

 - The impact of diabetes on the eyes and vision.

 - How to interpret visual acuity measurements and other relevant test results.

 - The role that diabetes educators have in vision loss prevention.

 - The recommended screening intervals for people living with diabetes.